tBuLi/kingdon/README.rst

 Features
 --------

-Kingdon is an algebra for Geometric Algebra which aims to have a pythonic and high-performance API for GA computation.
+Kingdon is a Geometric Algebra (GA) library which aims to have a pythonic and high-performance API for GA computation.
 It was designed to work with numba to achieve high-performance and broadcasts across numpy arrays so transformations can be applied easily to